Skip to site content Skip to main menu

 • the Committee overseeing the audit function shall be denoted as a governance rather than a business Committee.

-The Chair may appoint a substitute Member to a Committee or a Sub Committee if an ordinary Member of that Committee or Sub-Committee is unable to attend for the whole of the meeting.
-The substitute Member will have all the powers and duties of any ordinary Member of the Committee or Sub-Committee.
+The Authority Chair may appoint a substitute Member to a Committee or a Sub- Committee if an appointed Member of that Committee or Sub-Committee is unable to attend for the whole of the meeting.
+The substitute Member will have all the powers and duties of any appointed Member of the Committee or Sub-Committee.

 Committees shall be related to the functions of the Authority.
 In setting Committee terms of reference, the Board will have regard to the following principles: